waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 ## A. `find_path` Tool Refinement (Resolved)
 - **Critique (Turn 189302):** The tool lacked diagnostic features for map partitioning.
 - **Resolution (Turn 189308 & 189328):** The tool was successfully updated to perform a reachability analysis and report failures due to disconnected map partitions.
 A critical typo in the XML library import was also fixed.

-## F. Unexplained Phenomena
-- **'Unaffected' Battle Message:** During a battle with a wild RHYDON, after using EARTHQUAKE, the message 'REVENANT is unaffected!' appeared.
-My Pokémon took no damage and received no status.
-The cause is unknown.
-I need to monitor if this happens again.

-## C. Navigational Lessons
-- **Functional Dead Ends:** An area may be reported as not a dead end by the system if a path exists that requires a specific HM (like Surf).
-However, if the Pokémon with that HM is fainted, the area becomes a 'functional dead end' from a practical standpoint, requiring backtracking.